 PriorityMedicare (Employer HMO-POS)'s pharmacy network includes limited lower-cost, preferred pharmacies in Michigan.
 The lower costs advertised in our plan materials for these pharmacies may not be available at the pharmacy you use.
-For up-to-date information about our network pharmacies, including whether there are any lower-cost preferred pharmacies in your area, please call 888.389.6648, option 3, TTY users should call 711, or consult the online pharmacy directory at priorityhealth.com/mpsers.
+For up-to-date information about our network pharmacies, including whether there are any lower-cost preferred pharmacies in your area, please call 844.403.0847, TTY users should call 711, or consult the online pharmacy directory at prioritymedicare.com.